Kenneth Cope: Personal life

 Cope married actress Renny Lister, whom he had met when she worked on Coronation Street, in 1961.
 They had two sons and a daughter together and lived in Witney, Oxfordshire.
 Their sons Nick and Mark Cope went on to form a rock band, The Candyskins.
 Their daughter, Martha Cope, is an actress.
 In 1997, Lister announced her retirement.

 In 1974, Cope and his wife opened a restaurant, in Watlington, Oxfordshire, named Martha's Kitchen after his daughter.

-Cope was diagnosed with mesothelioma in 2000, but six years later he was told this was a misdiagnosis; he now suffers from chronic obstructive pulmonary disease.
+Cope was diagnosed with mesothelioma in 2000, but six years later he was told this was a misdiagnosis; he later suffered from chronic obstructive pulmonary disease.

 In January 2014, Cope appeared as a character witness during the trial of former Coronation Street colleague William Roache, who plays Ken Barlow in the series.

-Cope now resides in Southport, and writes a weekly column for the weekly Southport Visiter newspaper.
+In retirement Cope resided in Southport and wrote a weekly column for the weekly Southport Visiter newspaper.
+He was a loyal supporter of Everton F.C.

+Cope died on 11 September 2024, aged 93.